ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 Which should show us something like:

 	...
+	Code
 	Command
 	Line
 	Command_Line
 	...

-We want to remove the two accidental folders.
+We want to remove the three accidental folders.
 We can do this using the `rm` command, which _removes_ files from the system.
 Let's start by testing this with a new junk file:

 	$ touch junkFile